Juvenile Defense Lawyer Serving Brazoria County

-Aggressive Legal Defense for Juvenile Cases in Texas
+Aggressive Legal Defense For Juvenile Cases In Texas

-As a parent, this is probably your worst nightmare: Your child has been accused of a crime and is facing the consequence of juvenile detention, or worse.
+As a parent, this is probably your worst nightmare: Your child has been accused of a crime and is facing the consequences of juvenile detention or worse.
 You might also be worried about the possibility that your child will have a mark on their permanent record into adulthood for their crime(s).
 You aren’t alone – more than 100,000 juveniles are arrested in Texas in any given year, according to the Texas Juvenile Justice Department.

-If you are a parent or guardian of a young person between the ages of 10 and 17 who has been accused of a crime, you’ll need an juvenile defense lawyer in Brazoria County who can help you fight for a favorable outcome.
-Properly defending a young person requires an in-depth knowledge of juvenile crimes and Texas law as it applies to those charged with breaking the law.
-Jeff Gilbert Law Offices will give you the attention other, bigger law firms cannot match, and we promise to help you and your loved one in the process of fighting allegations of juvenile crimes.
+If you are a parent or guardian of a young person between the ages of 10 and 17 who has been accused of a crime, you’ll need a juvenile defense lawyer in Brazoria County who can help you fight for a favorable outcome.
+Properly defending a young person requires in-depth knowledge of juvenile crimes and Texas law as it applies to those charged with breaking the law.
+Jeff Gilbert Law Office will give you the attention other, bigger law firms cannot match, and we promise to help you and your loved one in the process of fighting allegations of juvenile crimes.

-Do I Need an Attorney for a Juvenile Defense Case?
+Do I Need An Attorney For A Juvenile Defense Case?

 In short, it is never a bad idea to retain a juvenile defense lawyer to protect the rights and reputation of your child.
 Children should absolutely be represented by a qualified juvenile defense attorney if they are charged with a particularly violent crime.
 For example, charges of aggravated robbery almost always result in more severe penalties than, say, shoplifting.
 Effective legal counsel can greatly increase the likelihood that the case will have the best possible outcome for the young person.